Medalius55/Tic-Tac-Toe/README.md

 - Play against another player or an AI opponent
 - GUI interface using Tkinter
-- Unbeatable AI using the Minimax algorithm
+- Game AI utilizing the Minimax algorithm
 - Console version for command-line play

 ## Requirements